keithjgrant/sidecar/src/pages/drinks/martini.md

   align: "0% 50%"
 tenBottleCandidate: true
 intro: |
-  Everyone has an opinion about martinis, and, I’ll be honest, mine is always changing.
-  So here’s a great starting point.
+  In my opinion, olives go well with a bolder or more juniper heavy gin (such as Tanqueray), while a lemon twist is best if your gin is more mild or sweet.
 ---
 Add to cocktail shaker with plenty of ice.
-Stir well, then strain into a martini glass or Nick and Nora.
+Stir for at least 30 seconds, then strain into a martini glass or Nick and Nora.

-Garnish with a lemon twist.
+Garnish with a lemon twist or a couple green olives.